devangerine/ETHProofBeginnerProject/README.md

  2.)
 Click on the "totalSupply" button to confirm that the total supply of minted tokens have deccreased accordingly.
 If the total supply did not decrease please see the Note of the "Burning of Tokens" section of this README.md.

  3.)
 Click the input field beside the "balances" button and paste the same address you used in the input field beside the "mintToken" button. (e.g. 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4).
 Afterwards click the "balances" button to confirm that the balance of that address you provided has increased accordingly.
-If the balance of the provided address did not decrease please make sure that the address you provided is the matches the address you provided in the input field beside the "burnToken" button.
+If the balance of the provided address did not decrease accordingly, please make sure that the address you provided is the matches the address you provided in the input field beside the "burnToken" button.
 Otherwise, after you have made sure that the two addressess match then please read the Note of the "Burning of Tokens" section of this README.md.

 ## Authors